Barbapapazes/setup.esteban-soubiran.site/content/index.md

 ### Quick Setup Codespaces

-This script is used to install basic stuff for a new codespace.
+This script is used to install basic stuff for a new Codespace.

 ```bash
 bash <(curl -s --location https://setup.esteban-soubiran.site/quick-setup-codespaces)